PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/anchors.rst

 Its ``get_schema()`` and ``get_cred_def()`` methods retrieve schema and credential definitions the ledger.
 Typically the result comes from its cache; if it goes to the ledger, the implementation populates the applicable cache before returning.

 Its ``sign()`` and ``verify()`` methods delegate to indy-sdk to sign and verify content.
+The operation performs any required DID resolution to verification keys, then delegates to the wallet.

-Its ``encrypt()`` and ``decrypt()`` methods delegate to indy-sdk to encrypt, anonymously or with (proof-of-origin) authentication, content for itself or another anchor owning an input DID.
-The actuator packs encrypted values into JWTs for agent-to-agent communications.
+Its ``encrypt()`` and ``decrypt()`` methods delegate to indy-sdk to encrypt, anonymously or with (proof-of-origin) authentication, content for itself or another anchor owning an input DID or verification key.
+The operation performs any required DID resolution to verification keys, then delegates to the wallet.

 The ``get_txn()`` method returns a distributed ledger transaction's content by sequence number.

-The ``reseed()`` method updates the private signing and public verification key in anchor's the wallet and its corresponding nym on the ledger as per the following illustration.

 .. image:: https://raw.githubusercontent.com/PSPC-SPAC-buyandsell/von_anchor/master/docs/source/pic/reseed.png
     :align: center